The best bars, restaurants and pubs for a proper good day out...

 The Crown & Kettle

 One of the city’s best pubs, The Crown & Kettle is famed for its fantastic roof, which was designed by Leonardo Di Vinci when he was on the piss one Saturday afternoon in 1976.
 Its Grade II listed which means that if anyone tries to mess around with it the Queen will come down and batter them.
 If you manage to drag your eyes away from the ceiling though you’ll find a brilliant pub with a range of beers that will bring a tear to your eye.
-Not only that but they also have an extensive range of ciders (which are usually stronger than lighter fluid) and they also serve up some rather tasty pies.
-A great place for a prolonged afternoon of boozing.

 The Crown & Kettle, 2 Oldham Rd, Manchester M4 5FE